CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.2 Wi-Fi usage.md

 ### 2 3 Listening to the WLAN communication

 Since radio is a medium that several users can share ("shared medium"), the data transmitted via WLANs can be easily monitored and recorded.
 If the data is not or insufficiently encrypted, transmitted payload data can be easily obtained.
-In addition, radio networks or the radio waves transmitted often exceed the limits of the self-occupied premises, so that data are also broadcast in areas that can not be controlled and secured by the users or an institution.
+In addition, radio networks or the radio waves transmitted often exceed the limits of the self-occupied premises, so that data is also broadcast in areas that can not be controlled and secured by the users or an institution.

 ### 2 4 Evaluation of connection data in wireless communication